eclipse-vertx/vert.x/core_manual_groovy.md

 Congratulations!
 You've written your first verticle.

-Every Java verticle must extend the class `org.vertx.java.deploy.Verticle`.
-You must override the `start` method - this is called by Vert.x when the verticle is started.

 ## Verticle clean-up

 Servers, clients and event bus handlers will be automatically closed when the verticle is stopped.
-However, if you have any other clean-up logic that you want to execute when the verticle is stopped, you can implement a `stop` method which will be called when the verticle is undeployed.
+However, if you have any other clean-up logic that you want to execute when the verticle is stopped, you can implement a `vertxStop` top level method which will be called when the verticle is undeployed.

 ## Getting Configuration in a Verticle

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available by calling the `getConfig` method on the `container` member variable of the verticle:
+If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available by calling the `getConfig` method on the `container` variable which is injected into the top level script.
+The config is a map which represents the JSON config.

-    JsonObject config = container.getConfig();
+    def config = container.getConfig()

-    System.out.println("Config is " + config);

-The config returned is an instance of `org.vertx.java.core.json.JsonObject`, which is a class which represents JSON objects (unsurprisingly!).
-You can use this object to configure the verticle.
+You can use this config to configure the verticle.
 Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.

 ## Logging from a Verticle

 Each verticle is given its own logger.
 To get a reference to it invoke the `getLogger` method on the container instance:

-    Logger logger = container.getLogger();
+    def logger = container.getLogger()

-    logger.info("I am logging something");
+    logger.info "I am logging something"

 The logger is an instance of the class `org.vertx.core.logging.Logger` and has the following methods;